Tech Accelerator

 IT/OT convergence can pose challenges in IoT security.
 Convergence isn't just a blending of technologies, but also teams and processes.
 The addition of OT brings new stakeholders into the security environment.
 IT security teams and processes must incorporate the diverse real-time demands of industrial environments.
 For example, it's just not possible to shut down a smart grid for a few hours to apply patches or change configurations.
 In other cases, OT systems might be in place decades longer than IT systems, presenting additional security risks to consider and mitigate.
 But OT systems weren't built for internet connectivity and must be retrofitted with IoT devices and proper security controls.

 • Lack of collaboration.
 IT and OT teams have rarely worked together, and this can lead to security oversights that can increase complexity, duplicate efforts, increase operating costs and expose security flaws that attackers can exploit.
-To ensure security, disparate teams must prioritize, collaborate, and communicate in ways that might not have been necessary or even possible in years past.
+To ensure security, disparate teams must prioritize, collaborate and communicate in ways that might not have been necessary or even possible in years past.

 • Mission-critical demands.
-OT production systems are often called upon to function 24/7 year-round and can't be paused or turned off for upgrades or updates without a significant loss of revenue or physical risk.
-Imagine turning off medical life support equipment for updates.
+OT production systems are often called upon to function 24/7, year-round and can't be paused or turned off for upgrades or updates without a significant loss of revenue or physical risk.
+Imagine turning off medical life support equipment for software updates.
 Organizations might ignore potential security vulnerabilities simply because they can't afford the cost of downtime needed to remediate risks.

 IT vs. OT security